-- (1) The tendering procedure laid down in Standing Order 5 need not be applied to any contract with a total estimated value below £60,000 (for supplies/services) or £75,000 (for works) as long as the duration of the contract does not exceed 1 year. - (2) In these circumstances, the Commissioning Officer shall comply with the requirements of the Council's Financial Regulations and where possible, obtain four quotes by telephone, fax or written quotation.
+- 6(1) The tendering procedure laid down in Standing Order 5 need not be applied to any contract with a total estimated value below £60,000 (for supplies/services) or £75,000 (for works) as long as the duration of the contract does not exceed 1 year.
+If the duration of the contract exceeds one year the prior written approval of the Head of Legal and Democratic Services must be given. - 6(2) In these circumstances, the Commissioning Officer shall comply with the requirements of the Council's Financial Regulations and where possible, obtain four quotes by telephone, fax or written quotation.
 Any oral quotation must be confirmed in writing.
 All quotations must be retained.
-The successful quotation shall be accepted by the Head of the Commissioning Service following evaluation in accordance with the Corporate Procurement Policy. - (3) Even at this value of expenditure, a contract is required.
-The Commissioning Officer must ensure that either an appropriate Works contract is used or in the case of supplies/services, an appropriate contract as determined by the City Solicitor. - (4) In the event that a supplier or contractor refuses to accept the Council's Terms & Conditions of Contract for any supplies or services, under no circumstances may any officer of the Council accept that supplier's or contractor's own Terms & Conditions of Contract without first having referred those Terms & Conditions of Contract to the City Solicitor for review and approval.
-In relation to works contracts, Commissioning Officers shall take advice from the City Solicitor, where appropriate, prior to accepting such terms and conditions.
+The successful quotation shall be accepted by the Head of the Commissioning Service following evaluation in accordance with the Corporate Procurement Policy. - 6(3) Even at this value of expenditure, a contract is required.
+The Commissioning Officer must ensure that either an appropriate Works contract is used or in the case of supplies/services, an appropriate contract as determined by the City Solicitor Head of Legal and Democratic Services. - 6(4) In the event that a supplier or contractor refuses to accept the Council's Terms & Conditions of Contract for any supplies or services, under no circumstances may any officer of the Council accept that supplier's or contractor's own Terms & Conditions of Contract without first having referred those Terms & Conditions of Contract to the City_SolicitorHead of Legal and Democratic Services for review and approval.
+In relation to works contracts, Commissioning Officers shall take advice from the City_SolicitorHead of Legal and Democratic Services, where appropriate, prior to accepting such terms and conditions.

 NB - Experience suggests that contracts for leasing of equipment (e.g. photocopiers, vending machines etc,) can be onerous.
-The Commissioning Officer must refer the contractual documentation to the City Solicitor for assessment, and obtain approval from the City Chamberlain and Head of Procurement to enter into such leasing agreements.
+The Commissioning Officer must refer the contractual documentation to the City Solicitor Head of Legal and Democratic Services for assessment, and obtain approval from the City Chamberlain Head of Legal and Democratic, Head of Finance and Head of Procurement to enter into such leasing agreements.

-7. TENDERING PROCEDURES FOR ALL CONTRACTS (SUBMISSION, OPENING, CHECKING, EVALUATION, REPORTING AND ACCEPTANCE)
+7 TENDERING PROCEDURES FOR ALL CONTRACTS (SUBMISSION, OPENING, CHECKING, EVALUATION, REPORTING AND ACCEPTANCE